Introducing the Student Employee Diversity Forum!

 How to talk about race, gender and sexuality in a politically charged climate

-Facilitator: Anikita Bharadwaj; BIPOC Employee Retention Specialist
+Facilitator: Ankita Bharadwaj; BIPOC Employee Retention Specialist

 This talk will discuss how to talk to colleagues, clients and other folks in our lives about difficult identity related topics in a way that lands and caters to a peaceful exchange of knowledge.
 In a world where such topics are synonymous to potentially aggravated conversations, this talk can come in handy to find ways to express opinions without the fear of a fallout with those you care about.